History of air traffic control in the United Kingdom: Radar stations

 Marconi Radar Systems, who built much of the radar, had sites at Bill Quay in Gateshead (mechanical infrastructure), in the north of Leicester (at the junction of Blackbird Road and Anstey Lane), and two large sites in Chelmsford, although much of these radars were for air defence.

 The radome canopies were made by English Electric Reinforced Plastic Division at Warton, which became GEC Reinforced Plastics, moving to GEC Engineering at Clayton-le-Moors, north of Accrington, in 1992, later becoming Techbuild Composites in 1994; off the A6185 at junction 7 of the M65.

-27 Doppler VOR (VHF omnidirectional range) beacons, costing £3.5 million, were built in 1982 by Racial Avionics (former Decca Radar) of New Malden.
+27 Doppler VOR (VHF omnidirectional range) beacons, costing £3.5 million, were built in 1982 by Racal Avionics (former Decca Radar) of New Malden.
 The first Cossor 20 monopulse SSR 950 were installed in June 1983, replacing Cossor 5G, which were installed in mid 1960s.
 The first RAF monopulse system was at Scampton in January 1987.
 A contract for 17 secondary radar sets was given to Marconi Radar Systems in 1985.

 In the early 1990s most low-level (up to 100 feet) primary radars for airports and RAF airfields were updated to be the Plessey Watchman, which had around a 50 mi range.
 Heathrow, Gatwick, Stansted, Manchester and Gatwick were updated in 1988, or early 1989, costing around £2 million each.
 The system had been trialled at Exeter Airport (owned by Devon County Council); Watchman was a much more advanced radar system.
 East Midlands and Newcastle had the Marconi S511.

 The RAF had chosen the Watchman radar system for its airfields in the UK, and overseas, in June 1983.
 The first to receive the system was RAF Waddington in 1986.
 Other countries bought the Plessey Watchman as well, including Finland and Spain, for the Palma de Mallorca Airport, which in the month of August, in the 1980s, became the world's busiest airport.

 Selex ATCR-33S radars replaced some Plessey Watchman radars across airfields in the early 2010s.

 In June 2016 Raytheon received a contract to supply the Mode S monopulse secondary radar to all of NATS 23 radar sites.
 A Radar Reference Facility was built by Raytheon in Hampshire, to train staff.

 The sites are technically referred to as radar heads.